XredaX/Quran-Hadith-Poster/README.md

 1. The app uses Puppeteer to control a Chrome browser instance with the Fewfeed extension installed
 2. It automatically logs into your Facebook account (using either credentials or cookies)
 3. For each posting cycle:
-   - Selects the next sequential Quran page from the `quran-images` directory
+   - Selects a random Quran page from the `quran-images` directory.
    - Fetches a random Hadith from the Hadith API
    - Uses Fewfeed's functionality to post this content to your configured Facebook groups
-   - Maintains a record of the last posted page to ensure sequential posting
 4. The entire process runs automatically based on your configured schedule (CRON_SCHEDULE)
 5. In development mode (HEADLESS=false), you can watch the automation process in action

 ## Features

-- 🕌 Sequential posting of Quran pages with proper formatting
+- 🕌 Random Quran pages with proper formatting
 - 📚 Random Hadith selection from verified sources
 - 👥 Automated posting to multiple Facebook groups
 - ⏰ Configurable posting schedule using cron expressions